 Who Do You Admire?

 My dad passed away on December 31, 2004 and I still miss him.
-He taught me so much about life that I’m not even sure where to begin.
-However because this is a business blog, I think I’ll talk about that.
+He taught me so much about life and business that I’m not even sure where to begin.
+But, here are just a few thoughts I definitely want to share with you.

-My dad was my chief counselor, adviser and supporter.
 The first significant decision I made that shaped pretty much the rest of my professional life was the decision to purchase an accounting Firm in my home town from an established CPA.
 This was a monumental undertaking for me as I was only 24 years old, newly married and had a family to support.
 My father not only supported my decision to move forward with this, he gave me the confidence I needed to be successful.
 Throughout the earliest years of my business I made many visits to my dad’s house to seek his advice on different situations and events and he was always there for me, no matter what I needed.
+He consulted with me on business integrity, making good decisions, and simply helping me to overcome the hurdles that came my way.

 Finally, my father was in the life insurance business for many years.
 While I was still in high school, I remember asking him why we weren’t rich because I knew that he had colleagues who were making a lot of money doing exactly the same thing.
 He told me that in the life insurance business there were many occasions where his potential customers were uneducated especially in terms of the products he was selling.
 He explained that some of his colleagues would sell insurance that was far in excess of what the customer needed.
 This of course resulted in higher commissions.
 My dad on the other hand, told me that it was extremely important to him that his customers first understood what they were buying and second that he never sold anything to a customer that they did not need.
 Consequently, his income may have been lower, but he could sleep well at the end of the day knowing that he did the right thing for his customers.